Coronary Artery Bypass Surgery: Day One of Recovery

 As you wake up, you may notice several sensations.
 You will probably feel very groggy.
 Anesthesia can make you feel nauseated, so your stomach may feel queasy.
 You may also notice immediately that you cannot swallow or speak because of the tube placed in your throat to help you breathe.
-You may also hear a lot of noise, since the equipment and monitors used in most intensive care wards can make a lot of beeping noises.
+You may also hear a lot of noise: the equipment and monitors used in most intensive care wards can make a lot of beeping noises.

 Although the effects of anesthesia usually help with the discomfort from CABG surgery, you still may experience some pain after you are awake.
-To relieve this discomfort, your nurse will give you pain medication through your intravenous (IV) line directly after surgery.
+To relieve this discomfort, your nurse will give you pain medicine through your intravenous (IV) line directly after surgery.

 Getting out of the intensive care unit

 When your condition has improved, you will be transferred from the specialized ward to a normal cardiac care unit, sometimes called a step-down unit.
 Most hospital step-down units have significantly fewer nurses and monitoring personnel, so you are usually transferred there when: